 Are you planning to attend an interview for the Oracle P2P role but confused on how to crack that interview and also what would be the most probable P2P Interview Questions that the interviewer may ask?
 Well, you have reached the right place.
-Tekslate has collected the most frequently asked Oracle Procure to Pay Interview Questions which are often asked in multiple interviews.
+Tekslate has collected the most frequently asked Oracle p2p process interview questions which are often asked in multiple interviews.

 Ans: The Accounts Payable application component records and manages accounting data for all vendors.
 It is also an integral part of the purchasing system: Deliveries and invoices are managed according to vendors.
 The system automatically triggers postings in response to the operative transactions.
 In the same way, the system supplies the Cash Management application component with figures from invoices in order to optimize liquidity planning.